KShewengger/ngx-express-typescript-starter/README.md

 # ngx-express-typescript-starter
-An Angular 10 and Node Express Typescript Starter Kit
+An Angular 10 and Node Express Typescript Starter Kit with SCSS Architecture & Configuration Setup

 > Converting backend js files to ts files with typescript class format and redesigned express routes and it's api calls.